artrapido/MJ-crimes/README.md

 # MJ-crimes
 Insight mining in data concerning MJ-related crimes in Denver, CO.
+Contains a dashboard as well.

 The principal question of the project was determination of key features and factors of MJ-related crimes committed in Denver in connection with industrial
 (on the one hand) and non-industrial (on the other hand) objects or victims.